elenirotsides/Trivia-Bot/REPORT.md

 ## Problem our Bot Solved

-The problem that our bot solved was the we created a trivia game for those distant student (and non-student) communities that wish to play trivia with one another.
+The problem that our bot solved was that we created a trivia game for those distant student (and non-student) communities that wish to play trivia with one another.
 Because of the pandemic, friends, family, and communities in general have not been as close as they have been.
 Staying in front of your computer screen for hours on end can be detrimental to one's mental health, so having the Trivia Bot as a great way to to not only have fun with friends, but also to take that mental break that we all need.
 When students become uninterested in what is being taught, that is where the Trivia Bot comes along, where you are able to have fun while also learning new things.
-Everybody loves those family and/or friend game nights, and adding this Trivia Bot (played on discord) also helps to solve that problem.
+Everybody loves those family and/or friend game nights, and adding this Trivia Bot (played on Discord) also helps to solve that problem.

 ## Primary Features

-The main features our bot has include two different types of tests (True/False and Multiple Choice), with each type having two different modes (Chill and Competitive).
+The main features our bot has includes two different types of trivia question styles (True/False and Multiple Choice), with each type having two different modes (Chill and Competitive).
 In order to view the different games and  modes, the user can activate the help command with `-help`.

 ![-help](img/help.png "help command")

 Another method to view each feature and what it entails is by typing `-play mc` or `-play tf` followed by `help`.
-This will show a detailed desription of the speficic modes you are interested in.
+This will show a detailed desription of the specific modes you are interested in.
 For example, `-play mc help` produces the following.

 ![-play mc help](img/play_mc_help.png "mc help command")

-Each gane essentially works the same with the main difference being whether or not the game is being played in `chill` or `competitive` mode.
+Each game essentially works the same with the main difference being whether or not the game is being played in `chill` or `competitive` mode.
-`Chill` mode allows for every user to be able to answer the question, and by the end of the timer, all users who chose the correct answer will recieve a point.
+`Chill` mode allows for every user to be able to answer the question, and by the end of the 10 second time limit, all users who chose the correct answer will recieve a point.

 ![-play mc chill](img/play_mc_chill.png "mc chill command")

-`Competitive` mode allows for multiple users to choose an answer as well; however, the bot stops listening for responses once someone gets the correct answer.
+`Competitive` mode allows for multiple users to choose an answer as well, however, the bot stops listening for responses once someone gets the correct answer.
 This makes it more competitive since it is a matter of speed as well as intelligence.
 Here is an example of what you would see if you ran competitive mode for a True/False game.

 ![-play tf competitive](img/play_tf_competitive.png "tf competitive command")

 Each game ends when the final question is answered and the bot displays a Leaderboard with the final scores.
 Also, it is important to note that each game has a stop feature shown in the previous screenshots by the stop emoji.
-Clicking this ends the current round and the bot proceeds to show the ending leaderboard.
+Clicking this ends the current round and the bot proceeds to show the resulting leaderboard.

 ![leaderboard](img/leaderboard.png "leaderboard")